TarekNassor/PJME-Energy-Load-Forecasting/README.md

 # PJME Energy Load Forecasting

 ## Overview
-This project focuses on forecasting hourly electricity demand (in MW) for the PJM East (PJME) region using machine learning.
-An XGBoost regression model is trained on historical energy consumption data with time-based feature engineering.
+This project demonstrates an end-to-end machine learning workflow for forecasting hourly electricity demand in the PJM East (PJME) region.

-The goal is to demonstrate how gradient boosting can be applied to time series forecasting problems using structured datetime features.
+The focus goes beyond model accuracy to include clean data processing, reproducible feature engineering, automated testing, CI pipelines, and serving predictions through a production-ready API.

+---

+## Business Context
+Accurate electricity demand forecasting helps energy providers:
+- Improve operational planning
+- Reduce over- or under-supply risks
+- Support data-driven decision-making

+This project shows how machine learning can be applied in a structured and scalable way to support these goals.

 ---